Augustino Mrema

 Augustino Lyatonga Mrema (31 December 1944 – 21 August 2022) was a Tanzanian politician, who served as minister of home affairs from 1990 to 1995.

 After switching party affiliation in February 1995, he joined NCCR-Mageuzi before moving on to Tanzania Labour Party (TLP), where he was made the party chairman.
 He also served as the member of parliament for Vunjo constituency, on multiple occasions, until 2015, when he was defeated in the national election by James Mbatia of NCCR Mageuzi.
 In early 2016, Mrema was appointed a chairperson of the Tanzania Parole Board by the president, John Magufuli.

-Mrema was a member of the Chaga tribe from Kiraracha village, near Mount Kilimanjaro.
+Mrema was of Chagga heritage from Kiraracha village, on the slopes of Mount Kilimanjaro.
 He was the second of five siblings.